tobice/flux-lumines/doc/making-of-lumines.md

 # Making of Lumines

-Lumines is not a typical React application and I also tried to follow the latest trends, technologies and tools (like using a global immutable state).
-But those are very often used only in simplified demos and examples.
-Once I tried to use those techniques in slightly more complex or non-standard situations, many issues and challenges arose.
+As Lumines is not a typical React application (and I also tried some of the latest trends and tools, like using the global immutable state), I ran into various issues and challenges.
 I'll try to cover the most interesting ones in the following text.

 **Table of contents**
 * [User interface scheme](#user-interface-scheme)